 Another example: Suggest you take over your boss’s email and voicemail.
 We understand this looks like more work for you, but think about the amount of time you spend tracking things down and going back and forth with the clients and the boss.
 If you can be the point of contact, you can manage requests and expectations.
 You will always know the state of the union and won’t be caught off guard with requests.

 Rather than your boss having an email exchange with a client and promising something they can’t fit in their schedule, you can instead talk to the client, clarify the project and schedule a meeting or appropriate next action that fits into everyone’s schedule.
 The few extra minutes you spend handling the client’s call is FAR less than the amount of time you spend fixing the mess.

 No. 4: Proactively over-communicate

 Think of a locker room huddle before going on the playing field, then the halftime speech and the end-of-game debrief.
 This is how you want to interact and communicate with your boss and team.
 “Here’s what we have on deck today, if all goes to plan.
 And if there is an emergency, we will pivot.”
-Midday, check-in on how people are doing with appointments, who’s running over, etc. and finish the day with your end-of-day snapshot report.
+Midday, check-in on how people are doing with appointments, who are running over, etc., and finish the day with your end-of-day snapshot report.

 For example, if you know they have a hard stop to be out the door at 5:10 to make it to their child’s band concert, at 4:45 knock on their door and help them start packing up their day to get out the door by 5:05.
 Entrepreneurs are serial opportunists; if they have three minutes before they have to leave, they will push every boundary to complete the most they can in that timeframe, and inevitably, they find themselves late.